Finch-API/finch-docs/docs/Development-Guides/Webhooks.md

 ## Webhook Verification

-Finch uses HMAC webhook verification, The following are steps you can use to verify a webhook using the verification header:
+Finch uses HMAC webhook verification.
+The following are steps you can use to verify a webhook using the verification header:

 1. **Extract the signature from the header**.
 The `Webhook-Signature` header consists of a list of signatures (space delimited) to account for secret rotations.
-During the verification process, the signature must match at least one signature in the list to be considered valid.
+During the verification process, the signature you generate must match at least one signature in the list to be considered valid.
 2. **Validate the webhook**.
 Using the webhook secret, hash the webhook content in the form `{webhook_id}.{timestamp}.{body}`.
 If the signature does not match the value received in the `Webhook-Signature` header, reject the webhook.
 If it is valid, ensure the timestamp is not greater than five minutes in the past or future.
 Using outdated webhooks increases susceptibility to [replay attacks](https://en.wikipedia.org/wiki/Replay_attack).
 <!--
 type: tab